 \section{Discussion and Conclusion}

-Across all four benchmarks in Table~\ref{tab:qwen_super_table}, ACOF is the only method that remains on top in both FoM and regret.
-That pattern is more revealing than any one raw specification because the table reports averages over the top-10 designs, so the indication comes from the quality of a region rather than from a single fortunate sample.
-The baselines do lead on isolated metrics from time to time--Pure-BO on phase margin in some cases and on bandwidth in two circuits, and Single-LLM on gain for the 180\,nm 21-parameters benchmark--but those wins do not carry through to the joint objective.
+Across all four benchmarks in Table~\ref{tab:qwen_super_table} and our comparisons in Table \ref{tab:gpt_table}, ACOF performs best in terms of FoM and regret.
+This pattern is more informative than any single raw specification because the tables average over the top-10 designs, reflecting the quality of a region rather than a single fortunate sample.
+The baselines occasionally lead on isolated metrics--Pure-BO on phase margin in some cases and on bandwidth in two circuits, and LEDRO on gain for the 180\,nm 21-parameter benchmark--but those wins do not carry through to the joint objective.
 ACOF repeatedly converges to design sets in which gain, bandwidth, stability, and power sit in a better overall balance.

-Fig.~\ref{fig:fom_gpt} shows a similar overall trend.
-After the shared initialization budget, ACOF rises to stronger FoM levels and remains there through most of the search.
-In Fig.~\ref{fig:fom_gpt4mini}, ACOF is 44.2\% closer to the ideal FoM of 0 than Single-LLM and 44.9\% closer to 0 than Pure-BO.
-In Fig.~\ref{fig:fom_gpt5}, the LM-guided portion shifts upward further: ACOF improves again, Single-LLM also benefits from the stronger model, and Pure-BO remains nearly unchanged.
+The benefit is not tied to a particular language model (Fig. \ref{fig:fom_gpt}).
+ACOF rises to stronger FoM levels and remains there through most of the search.
+Using GPT-4o-mini (Fig.~\ref{fig:fom_gpt4mini}), ACOF is 44.2\% closer to the ideal FoM of 0 than LEDRO is.
+Both ACOF and LEDRO performed better when using the stronger GPT-5 (Fig.~\ref{fig:fom_gpt5}).
+However, ACOF still outperformed LEDRO.
 This result shows that the framework is not tied to one particular LM and that a better underlying model can be converted into better optimization behavior without changing the search procedure.

-The reliability columns in Table~\ref{tab:qwen_super_table} tell a similar story.
-ACOF stays at or near perfect simulator validity throughout the study, but the more informative quantity is physical feasibility.
-On the 180\,nm 21-parameters circuit, nearly every ACOF proposal simulates, and a much larger fraction remains physically meaningful than for Single-LLM or Pure-BO.
-The same trend is visible on the 130\,nm 12-parameters and 180\,nm 12-parameters benchmarks as well.
-Viewed alongside the actor-critic exchange in Fig.~\ref{fig:convo}, this suggests that the critic is affecting what gets tried next, not merely repairing malformed outputs.
-In practice, that means fewer simulations are spent on points that are admissible yet unhelpful from an analog-design standpoint.
+The reliability columns in Table~\ref{tab:qwen_super_table} show that ACOF stays at or near perfect simulator validity across the Qwen experiments.
+That same pattern carries over to physical feasibility in Table~\ref{tab:gpt_table} on the 180\,nm 21-parameter folded-cascode benchmark with GPT-4o Mini and GPT-5.
+In both GPT settings, ACOF achieves higher physical feasibility than LEDRO while also improving top-10 FoM and regret.
+On the corresponding Qwen benchmark, nearly every ACOF proposal simulates successfully, and a much larger fraction remains physically meaningful than for LEDRO or Pure-BO.
+Similar feasibility gains also appear on the 130\,nm 12-parameter and 180\,nm 12-parameter circuits.
+Viewed alongside the actor-critic exchange in Fig.~\ref{fig:convo}, the pattern suggests that the critic steers the search toward promising designs.
+In practice, more of the simulation budget is spent on candidates that are admissible and useful.